Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-focus-powered-dropdown-menu.md

 }
 ```

-For the dropdown we add a transform to make it animate from the corner, then we add an opacity of 0 to hide it.
+For the dropdown, we add a transform to make it animate from the corner, then we add an opacity of 0 to hide it.

 Now we need to target the hover.

-We make use of the `#user-menu:focus` and then target the next (~) dropdown.
+We use the `#user-menu:focus` and then target the following (~) dropdown.

 We also add a [focus-within](https://daily-dev-tips.com/posts/why-css-focus-within-is-amazing/) in case someone clicks a link in the dropdown, the menu will stay active then.